Acts Chapter Twenty One

 There are those that use this verse to say that Paul made a mistake and was out of the will of God in going to Jerusalem.
 Quite simply, they are wrong.
 The disciples in Tyre were listening to the Spirit but the Spirit was warning Paul (just as he had said in chapter 20), that he had to be prepared for the sacrifice that he would make.
 God had been preparing Paul for this and making sure that he knew what he was getting into.
 The same thing is happening in this verse.
 Paul is simply listening to God and following Him.
 His actions agree with what Jesus said in Matthew 5:38-48 and served to further the gospel.
 Paul was confident that he was in the will of God as he was able to say (at the end of his life) that he had finished the course set before him.

-But when our time was up, we left and continued on our way.
-All the disciples and their wives and children accompanied us out of the city, and there on the beach we knelt to pray.
-After saying good-by to each other, we went aboard the ship, and they returned home.
+but when the week was over, we left to continue our journey.
+All of them, with their wives and children, accompanied us until we were outside the town.
+Kneeling on the beach and praying, we said good-bye to each other.
+Then we boarded the ship, and they returned home.

 Imagine the sight of this very large group of people kneeling on the beach to pray.
 Even as Paul continues his march to Jerusalem, he is still teaching the people on the way as well as us.
 Here we see once again how Paul knew the value of prayer and I am sure that the disciples that were on that beach with him understood as well.